burak-inan/reactive-programming/README.md

   2. In this bean, we can define multiple endpoint
   3. Those endpoints don't use class path
 * With traditional method;
-  1. We can create separated method for every end point
+  1. We can create separated method for each endpoint
   2. Those endpoints use class endpoint as we know